 13. Visit a Viet Cong Cafe

 This was one of the coolest cafes I visited in Ho Chi Minh City.
 It was cool not because it was trendy or hip.
-It was cool because of its history.
+It was cool because of its role in Vietnamese history.

 To the casual observer, Ca Phe Do Phu just looks like an old cafe with vintage memorabilia but look closer and you’ll find something extraordinary.

 I visited Ca Phe Do Phu as part of a motorbike tour and my guide explained that it used to be the home of a Viet Cong supporter.
 Through the trap door pictured below is a bunker with a cache of old weapons and uniforms.
 It’s the first of many secret hiding places in the cafe.
 Pretty interesting right?
 But it doesn’t end there.

 My guide took me through ladders that opened under sinks and secret passageways that served as escape routes in case the Viet Cong’s meetings were discovered by the Americans.
 It’s a fascinating space that isn’t as well known to tourists visiting Saigon.